 An unusual sight greets visitors to the 2014 84th Geneva Motor Show: Rather than the infamous motor show girls draped over the cars, there are more and more men working at the stalls.
-Dressed in elegant suits, they greet visitors with a smile, lead them to the cars and explain the technical details of the current series and guiding to expert Japanese Auto Repair.
+Dressed in elegant suits, they greet visitors with a smile, lead them to the cars, explain the technical details of the current series and guiding to expert Japanese Auto Repair.

 “The majority of the hosts at the stalls are certainly still women, but significantly more men are working in these positions than five years ago,” says Marc Brunner from USP Partner, a recruitment agency for event support.
 This new recruitment policy, however, has little to do with a change in women’s image within the car industry.
 On the contrary: “At the stalls of premium cars, clients often seek a technical discussion.
 And clients often perceive that men know more about the technical details than women do,” Brunner says.
 Consequently, car manufacturers want more and more male advisers.

 Advisers like Florian.
 A car enthusiast, the 20-year-old student from Geneva is working at this year’s motor show for Lexus.
 “I enjoy talking shop with our customers,” he tells me.
 “And the girls at the motor show who know cars, they’re great,” he adds.
 But these girls are not an exception: All advisers, regardless of whether they are male or female, receive the same training before the motor show, so all are equally proficient technically, Brunner says.